-Dorcas Cheng-Tozun is an award-winning writer, editor, and communications consultant.
-She has served in the nonprofit and social enterprise sectors for more than a decade, including stints in mainland China, Hong Kong, and Kenya.
+Dorcas Cheng-Tozun is the editorial director of PAX, an award-winning writer, and a communications consultant.
+She has served in the nonprofit and social enterprise sectors for more than fifteen years, including stints in mainland China, Hong Kong, and Kenya.
 Dorcas is the author of two books, Start Love Repeat: How to Stay in Love with Your Entrepreneur in a Crazy Start-up World and Let There d.light: How One Social Enterprise Brought Solar Products to 100 Million People.
-Her next book, Social Justice for the Sensitive Soul, will be released in 2022.
-She is an editor with Pax and currently lives in the San Francisco Bay Area with her husband and two hapa sons.
+Her next book, Social Justice for the Sensitive Soul, will be released in 2023.
+She lives in the San Francisco Bay Area with her husband and two hapa sons.

 Guillermo Torres has been working for CLUE (Clergy and Laity United for Economic Justice) since 2011, and is currently director of the immigration campaign.
 He educates congregations about immigration issues, trains clergy and lay leaders around sanctuary for immigrants facing deportation, recruits clergy and congregations to support asylum seekers and to visit immigrants in detention centers.
 Guilllermo also serves as the coordinator of CLUE’s Black/Brown Clergy Committee.
 Through his advocacy, he coordinated the interfaith UCARE Coalition for refugee unaccompanied minors and their families from Central America and successfully organized clergy in Long Beach, CA, to help hotel workers win living wages and better working conditions.